addisoncrump/Vitsy/README.md

 You can force values to be parsed as string input with `java -jar Vitsy.jar [--verbose] <filename | --code '<program>'> -v [num 1] [num 2] ...`.
 Note that an empty program will print out the lyrics to 99 bottles of beer. c:

+### Conversion
+To convert a Vitsy program to/from verbose, add "--convert" to the command line arguments.
+Using "--verbose" will convert a verbose program to golfed, but the default (no extra flags) is the golfed to verbose.

 ### Wrap Nature
 A program will only loop given that